 Assignments and take-home exam

-Assignments involve problems pertinent to medical image computing and computer-assisted surgical navigation.
-The assignments will be posted on this website, under Announcements above.
-The assignments are roughly of the same weight, depending on our schedule and progress with the material.
-The assignments include concept, programming, test and discussion elements.
+The assignments and take-home exam involve problems pertinent to medical image computing and computer-assisted surgical navigation.
+The assignments will be posted on this website, under

-Three or four assignments are planned, depending on how we progress in class with the material.
-By about mid/late October we will see if three or four assignments will be included.
-There will be at least two full weeks for each assignment, from posting date to submission date.
-There will be at least three weeks for the final project.
-The assignments and project will take a fair bit of time to complete.
+They will take a fair bit of time to complete (understatement :-).
 Do not leave them for the last few days, when you will discover inevitable difficulties.
 Start on them early, size up the problem and formulate a solid work plan.
 Come to office hours when you encounter difficulties.
 Consultation will not only save you from wasting time and from a poor grade, but it will also give me a better understanding of your commitment to the course.

 I will try to adjust submission deadlines to avoid mass collision with your other midterms and exams.
 To this end, I urge you to consult with your classmates and bring constructive suggestions to adjust our schedule.
 Once the cut-off date and time are set, there will be no individual extension, unless you produce written evidence of a medical reason or other extenuating circumstances.

-· Submit the assignments in PDF format, by email to the TA with copy to me.
+· Submit the assignments in PDF format, by email.
 You will receive an acknowledgment of receipt.
-If you do not get one before or shortly after the deadline, resend the submission with noting the original date of submission.
+If you do not get one before or shortly after the deadline, please resend the submission with noting the original date of submission.

 · Use a file / folder name that includes your full name and identifies the assignment as “Lastname-Firstname-Assgn-1.gz”.